 Appropriately Uses Anti-Psychotic Medication

-This figure tells you the percentage of long-term stay residents taking antipsychotic medications.
-While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used only where medically required.
-In limited cases, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to subdue residents.
+This is a measure of the percentage of long-term care residents receiving antipsychotic medications.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these drugs are being used only where medically required.
+In limited situations, excessive reliance on these medications may mean that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication